darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 final issue was that, deploying the application a 2nd time would cause the replica state to fail.
 It turns out the hostname would change each time, so the fix was to change the hostname in the docker-compose.yml file.
+- Trying to find how to identify code generation within the editor for the plugin.
+The ActionManager provides a listener which could be used to identify the menu action that was performed.
+It would be difficult to then identify the following editor changes that were executed from that action.
+Another option is to get the previous/last action performed when detecting editor changes.
+This has a similar problem, when does the action end?